Quark (Star Trek): Depiction

 Quark was introduced on television in 1993, in the two-part Star Trek: Deep Space Nine premiere "Emissary".

 Talking about his depiction of Quark, Shimerman said the character developed significantly during the start of the sixth season of Deep Space Nine, during a story arc in which the Dominion took control of the Deep Space Nine station:

 He soon learns that although things may appear to be good under Dominion rule and life is pretty good, they still don't have liberty, and you've got to fight for it.
 Quark was one of those deluded people who thought, 'This is fine — we all get to do what we want to do,' and didn't realize that liberty was more important than creature comforts. ...
 Like any Everyman character in literature, Quark has to go through some turmoil before he realizes the truth.

 Max Grodénchik, who was cast as Quark's brother Rom, originally auditioned for the role of Quark; he later said, "I got to know Armin a bit during the audition process.
 He had so much more history with the show."

 Karen Westerfield did the makeup for Quark during all of Star Trek: Deep Space Nine.
-Shimerman said, “I always say that Karen helped create Quark as much as I did”.
-He also said of Westerfield, “It was her idea to put the maroon shading around my eyes.
+Shimerman said, "I always say that Karen helped create Quark as much as I did".
+He also said of Westerfield, "It was her idea to put the maroon shading around my eyes.
 The makeup accented the eyes, so you could see the eyes better.
-The other Ferengi characters didn’t have that, and it made a huge difference.”
+The other Ferengi characters didn't have that, and it made a huge difference."

 Career

 Before opening a bar, known as "Quark's Bar, Grill, Gaming House and Holosuite Arcade", Quark served as a cook aboard a Ferengi freighter for eight years, according to the Star Trek: Deep Space Nine episode "Profit and Loss".
-According to his own admission, he was rising to the top of the Ferengi business world as an assistant to the Grand Nagus until he made the mistake of making love to his boss’s sister which resulted in him becoming a cook.
+According to his own admission, he was rising to the top of the Ferengi business world as an assistant to the Grand Nagus until he made the mistake of having sex with his boss's sister which resulted in him becoming a cook.
 He came to the station while it was named Terok Nor during the Cardassian occupation of Bajor.
 Originally, Quark admired the Cardassian race for their version of morality, but later he seemed to take pity on the downtrodden Bajoran people, selling them food and equipment just above cost, which could have gotten him into serious trouble if the Cardassians had found out.
 When the station changed hands at the end of the occupation, he decided to leave.
 Commander Sisko, feeling that Quark's Bar (which offered holosuites and gambling) would encourage commercial tourism to boost the station's economy, extorted Quark into staying, using Quark's nephew Nog as a bargaining chip, in the Deep Space Nine pilot episode, "Emissary."